10sr/10sr.github.io/b_nikola/README.md

     make installdesp
-    make new_post  # Create new post template make auto  # Build page and open browser make update  # Update HTML and git add them (do not commit) git commit
+    make new  # Create new post template make auto  # Build page and open browser make update  # Update HTML and git add them (do not commit) git commit